Last Updated on August 25, 2023

 5. Create More Natural Light

-No, I don’t mean taking a sledgehammer to a wall to make way for another window.
-There’s a much simpler way to create more natural light.
-Take another look at the photo of my dining room above.
-That mirror sits opposite two windows and bounces the light coming into the room.
-Genius design hack huh?
 A well-placed mirror can also create the illusion that your room is larger than it actually is.
 Although I’m fond of using an extra-large floor mirror like this, really any decorative mirror will do the job.
 If you’re looking for affordable decor, this arched mirror is a great way to get that designer look for less.
 If you want the look of this vintage mirror for less, take a looksy at this one.

 6. Add Texture To Your Decor

 Mix and match textures in your room decor to create a luxe interior designer look.
 Leather, wood, vintage, metal, linen, velvet…you get the picture.
-Nate Berkus is the king of layering different textures and his rooms give off this casual, eclectic, I’m not trying but I’m trying french girl chic look.
+Nate Berkus is the king of layering different textures, and his rooms give off this casual, eclectic, I’m not trying, but I’m trying French girl chic look.
 The photo below has a lot of texture with the nubby blanket, linen sofa, cable knit rug, and brass table.
 Even though it’s a neutral color palette, there’s movement.
 What you can’t see are the wood coffee table and vintage pottery.
 This space was definitely a vibe.

 Not only is decluttering free of charge, making it the cheapest way to make your home look expensive, but it also makes your room feel airy and bright.
 The concept is simple but true.
 Think about it, while flipping through magazines and catalogs, you’ll notice all the “stuff” is missing.
 Over the last few years, I’ve slowly minimized the number of things in my home, helping to make unique pieces stand out.
 To help keep a tidy space, invest in baskets and decorative boxes to wrangle in the blankets and remotes.
+It’s all about the little things.

-Discover More Home Decor Ideas
+Find More Home Decor Ideas And Interior Design Tricks

 It’s finished!
 Well, kinda.
 Sharing the before and after look at my bedroom closet remodel.